secnnet/Phishing-Post/README.md

 ## Configuration

 Before using the script, you need to configure certain parameters to fit your specific phishing campaign.
-Open the script file (`script.php`) and modify the following variables in the configuration section:
+Open the script file (`Phishing Post.php`) and modify the following variables in the configuration section:

 - `$harvest_filename`: Filename for harvested data (keep it non-guessable).
 - `$post_url`: Target URL used for posting the form.